Tr33Bug/UninstallCursorCLI/README.md

 ## Summary of Removed Files and Directories

-- `~/.local/share/cursor-agent/` (136MB) - Main installation directory
+- `~/.local/share/cursor-agent/` - Main installation directory
 - `~/.local/bin/cursor-agent` - Symlink to the binary
 - PATH modification in `~/.zshrc` - Shell configuration change
-- Optional: `~/Library/Application Support/Cursor/` (91MB) - Cursor editor data
+- Optional: `~/Library/Application Support/Cursor/`  - Cursor editor data
-- Optional: Browser data for cursor.com domains

 If you find any problems or have any feedback to the progress, feel free to make a PR or Issue.